Long Gen: Early life

+Furthermore, the year 1956 witnessed another significant chapter in Venerable Long Gen's life, as he made a visit to the island of Taiwan.

-Achievements In South East Asia
+Achievements in South East Asia

 When Ven Long Gen was in Penang in 1960 propagating Buddhism, he also began the publication of Buddhist collateral in Malaysia and Singapore.
 Thereafter in 1964, Venerable Long Gen stayed settled down in Singapore, gradually relocating the Nanyang Buddhist Bookstore from Penang to Singapore.
 In November 1973, Venerable Long Gen was appointed as the Abbot of Leng Foong Prajna Temple.
 He also participated in the Singapore Buddhist Federation since 1984 before taking on the leadership of Buddhist Federation in July 1994.
 He died in 2011, aged 91.